AdithyaMarla/tictactoe-project/README.md

 - Login with your credentials.

+- Create second user in an alternate browser or incognito window

 - Create a new game or join an existing game using the Game ID.

 - Players take turns to play Tic-Tac-Toe.